My Library Account Login

 Located outside the west entrance of the College, between the Security booth and the Library.

 There is one book return down the hallway to the left of the Library's front doors...

 Fines are charged to encourage borrowers to return material on time.
 There are a limited number of materials which must be shared by a wide range of users and many reserve materials are required for course use.
-Fines can be paid online while the library remains closed, make sure to include a note that it's a library fine. * Library privileges will be suspended when a borrower owes $10.00 or more.
+Fines can be paid in person or over the phone using a credit card, but we no longer accept cash. * Library privileges will be suspended when a borrower owes $10.00 or more.

 Any type of material above might fall into this category